CMB-S4/spt3g_software/mpi/README.rst

 Frame Accumulation
 ==================

 At the end of a sequence of parallel pipelines, you in general want to join the data from all the processes in the communicator back together again.
-Typical cases are stitching processed scans back together again, for example to feed to a maximum-likelihood map-maker or some other algorithm that needs very large quantities of distributed again, or doing a parallel reduction, for example by coadding map frames produced by N parallel map-makers.
+Typical cases are stitching processed scans back together again, for example to feed to a maximum-likelihood map-maker or some other algorithm that needs very large quantities of distributed data, or doing a parallel reduction, for example by coadding map frames produced by N parallel map-makers.

 The first of these cases (restitching an observation processed on many parallel processes) is more complicated than the second, so this library provides a helper module (MPIAccumulator) that does it for you, placing the result in a member variable inspected after the pipelines end.